itsmartinwho/foresight-cdss-mvp/docs/demo_testing.md

 ### 2. Reset Demo State

+**🎯 Easiest Method - Use the UI:**
+1. Click on the user profile picture in the top-right corner of the header
+2. Click "Reset Demo" from the dropdown menu
+3. The page will automatically reload and the demo modal should appear

+**Alternative Methods:**

-If the demo has already run (you'll see `hasDemoRun: true` in console), you can reset it using any of these methods:
+If the demo has already run (you'll see `hasDemoRun: true` in console), you can also reset it using any of these methods:

 **Method 1 - Use the exposed function:**
 ```javascript